rust-lang/rust/doc/rust.md

 Static items must be explicitly typed.
 The type may be ```bool```, ```char```, a number, or a type derived from those primitive types.
-The derived types are references with the `'static` lifetime, fixed-size arrays, tuples, and structs.
+The derived types are references with the `static` lifetime, fixed-size arrays, tuples, and structs.

 ~~~~